zaladmander/Paint-App/README.md

 ### Phase 3

-- As a user, I want to be able to add multiple brushes to a pencilcase (and see the pencilcase with these additions)
+- As a user, I want to be able to add multiple brushes to a pencilcase (and see the pencilcase with these additions) ✓

 # Instructions for Grader

-- You can generate the first required action related to the user story "adding multiple Xs to a Y" by...
+- You can generate the first required action related to the user story "adding multiple Xs to a Y" by going to the top toolbar in a canvas window, clicking **Tools**, then **Brushes**, and you can create a PencilCase or click to enter a PencilCase and also create Brushes in that PencilCase
-- You can generate the second required action related to the user story "adding multiple Xs to a Y" by...
+- You can generate the second required action related to the user story "adding multiple Xs to a Y" by going to the top toolbar in a canvas window, clicking **Tools**, then **Brushes**, and you can delete a PencilCase or click to enter a PencilCase and also delete Brushes in that PencilCase
 - You can locate my visual component by opening the application and seeing the main menu
-- You can save the state of my application by...
+- You can save the state of my application by going to the top toolbar in a canvas window, clicking file, and clicking save
-- You can reload the state of my application by...
+- You can reload the state of my application by going to the top toolbar in a canvas window, clicking file, and clicking load